 I was taken into city hospital in Nottingham in an ambulance.
-I was then given some injections that were capable to delaying my labour so that Joseph in order to better his chances.
-Well, after 3 days in hospital, joe was delivered through an emergency C-section because I was such an excruciating pain that doctors felt my life could be in danger if the operation wasn't carried out immediately.
-I was given full anesthetic so I didn't witness when joe was delivered if you know what I mean.
+I was then given some injections that was capable to delaying my labour in order to better my baby's chances of being born closer to his due date.
+Well, after 3 days in hospital, Joe was delivered through an emergency C-section because I was in such an excruciating pain that doctors felt my life could be in danger if the operation wasn't carried out immediately.
+I was given full anesthetic so I didn't witness when Joe was delivered if you know what I mean.
 Doctors told me that he wasn't breathing when they brought him out and they had to resuscitate him.

-Joseph had uncountable medical investigations and test, and as for me and my husband we just took every single day as it came because there was so much information to take in not forgetting that Joy (Joseph’s big sister has special needs too) I’m definitely summarising my experience because I will need more than a thousand pages to recount my experiences.
+Joseph had uncountable medical investigations and tests because his diagnosis wasn't straight forward.
+As for me and my husband, we just took every single day as it came because there was so much information to take in.
+Not forgetting that Joy (Joseph’s big sister has special needs too).
+I’m definitely summarizing my experience because I will need more than a thousand pages to recount my experiences.
 An aspect like the time joseph’s bones kept breaking because his bones were too brittle and there was no medical reason to explain why.
 We really went through so much.
 I’m not even sure I want to remember some of my really challenging moments.
-Maybe I will in future when I have the time in order for me to inspire other mums and dads out there.
+Maybe I will in future when I have more time in order for me to inspire other mums and dads out there.
 One thing I can say from my experiences is that its so important you love your children irrespective of how they came, early or not, disabled or not.
 You won’t believe how these children impact your life positively.

 My children have impacted my life positively; I feel I’m a strong woman today because I have them.
-I even run my own business today despite how chaotic my life can with the numerous hospital appointments and therapy sessions!
-I’m so grateful to God, my family, the wonderful doctors and nurses who cared for my little miracles, Joy and Joe and to everyone who said a prayer for us, thank you so muchJ
+I even run my own business today despite how chaotic my life can be with the numerous hospital appointments and therapy sessions!
+I’m so grateful to God, my family, the wonderful doctors and nurses who cared for my little miracles, Joy and Joe.
+To everyone who said a prayer for us, thank you so muchJ

 Saturday, 20 October 2012